 It also gives your baby the chance to view the world from a different angle–which helps their brain develop.

-Since the introduction of the SIDS Safe Sleeping Guidelines in 1990 the incidence of SUDI (Sudden Unexpected Death in Infancy) has dropped by 85% so we all now know how vitally important it is that babies sleep on their backs.
+Since the introduction of the Red Nose Safe Sleeping Guidelines in 1990 the incidence of SUDI (Sudden Unexpected Death in Infancy) has dropped by 85% so we all now know how vitally important it is that babies sleep on their backs.
 But parents have since grown less confident about placing babies on their front when awake.
 Try to do ‘sleep on their back, play on their belly’.

 When can I start tummy time?